-The Photography Inspiring Children in Conservation (PICC) program goal is to inspire Malagasy students to become conservation leaders within their communities by providing them with skills and knowledge regarding primate ecology and conservation issues and solutions through the arts of photography, illustration, and storytelling.
+Our goal is to inspire students to become conservation leaders within their communities by providing them with skills and knowledge regarding primate ecology and conservation issues and solutions through the arts of photography, illustration, and storytelling.

 Around the world, primate habitats are threatened by the wholesale destruction of forests for grazing, agriculture, palm oil plantations, oil drilling and mining.
 In Madagascar, there is intense pressure from the growing human population to cut and burn lemur habitat forests for growing rice, grazing zebu cattle, and making charcoal, their main source of cooking fuel.
 However, there are also many hopeful programs in Madagascar and around the world working in reforestation, alternative fuel and foods, and environmental education.